JHagemeister/MonteCrystal/README.md

 installation was found.
 Adjust the include paths and library paths for your system setup, so that the above mentioned third party parts can be found.

+After compilation:
+Copy the lighting.vs and fragment.vs files into the program folder.
+On a windows machine: Copy from Qt the platforms folder into the program folder.

 If you have any questions about the software or the compilation of it, I will try my best to answer any questions posted on the github page.